tomofumiokubo/certificatediscovery/draft-lamps-okubo-certdiscovery.md

 ## Use Case 1: Cryptographic Agility

 The first use case is improving cryptographic agility.
-For example, the Primary Certificate uses a widely adopted cryptographic algorithm while the Secondary Certificate uses the algortihm that is new and not widely adopted yet.
+For example, the Primary Certificate uses a widely adopted cryptographic algorithm while the Secondary Certificate uses the algorithm that is new and not widely adopted yet.
 The relying party will be presented with the opportunity to try the new algorithms and certificate types.
-This will be particularly useful when transitioning from one algrithm to another or to a new certificate/credential type.
+This will be particularly useful when transitioning from one algorithm to another or to a new certificate/credential type.

 In addition, the server may look at the logs to determine how ready the client side is to shift to completely rollover to the new algorithm.
-This allows the subscriber to gather the metrics necessary to make an informed decision on the the best timing to do an algorithm rollover without relying on third parties or security researchers.
+This allows the subscriber to gather the metrics necessary to make an informed decision on the best timing to do an algorithm rollover without relying on third parties or security researchers.
 This is particularly useful for PKIs that have a wide array of client software and requires careful considerations. #fintech #IoT

 ## Use Case 2: Operational Redundancy